cboyda/LighthouseLabs/Project-SQL/cleaning_data.md

 -- Query returned successfully in 296 msec.
 ```

-## (c) all_sessions.totalTransactionRevenue, all_sessions.transactions, all_sessions.productrefundAmount, all_sessions.productQuantity
+## (c) all_sessions.totalTransactionRevenue, all_sessions.transactions, all_sessions.productrefundAmount, all_sessions.productQuantity, all_sessions.productRevenue, all_sessions.itemQuantity, all_sessions.itemRevenue, all_sessions.transactionRevenue, all_sessions.transactionId, all_sessions.searchKeyword

 These columns are blank, no values.
 Consideration could be given to remove these columns, but not before confirming with a subject matter expert.
 Was information missed, are these columns used to store a function or comparison?